t3knomanzer/maxmix-software/README.md

 # Maxmix
 **Maxmix** is an open-source volume mixer that allows you to control the volume of any application running on your Windows PC from an external custom device.
+It was made to allow to quickly adjust the volume of the game and an external chat application like Discord, without having to bring up the windows volume mixer.
+But it can do so much more...
 You can find out more about the system in the [project website](https://www.maxmixproject.com).

 This repository contains the code for all of the software.